lablup/bssh/README.md

 #### Interactive Mode Special Commands

-Interactive mode supports special commands (starting with `!`) for node management:
+Interactive mode supports special commands for node management.
+By default, these commands start with `!` but the prefix can be customized in the configuration file.

 | Command | Description |
 |---------|-------------|